-Gertrude Tumpel-Gugerell was Vice Governor of the National Bank of Austria (OeNB) from 1998 to 2003 and Member of its Board of Directors from 1997 to 2003.
-During this period, she was also the Austrian Vice Governor to the International Monetary Fund and a Member of the Economic and Financial Committee - the most important economic policy advisory committee of the European Union.
+Gertrude Tumpel-Gugerell was Vice Governor of the National Bank of Austria (OeNB) from 1998 to 2003 and member of the Board of Directors from 1997 to 2003.
+Gertrude Tumpel-Gugerell also has many years of international experience, at the European level in particular.
+She was the Austrian Vice Governor to the International Monetary Fund and a member of the Economic and Financial Committee - the most important economic policy advisory committee of the European Union.
 Gertrude Tumpel-Gugerell was responsible for the Economics and Financial Markets divisions at the National Bank of Austria.
-From 2003 to 2011, she was a Member of the Executive Board of the European Central Bank.
+From 2003 to 2011, she was a member of the Executive Board of the European Central Bank.